tiago-s-vieira-alb/mapfish-print-v2/README.md

    * https://github.com/mapfish/mapfish-print-v2/tags

 7. Add any release-notes to the tag in GitHub.

+   Upload jar and docs bundles from target folder.

 9. Update the ``pom.xml`` against to return to SNAPSHOT developmentt: